 Spain had spent over £40m on stadium redevelopment and all 17 venues, a record at the time, were in excellent condition.
 The RFEF ensured that España 82 was also truly inclusive, reaching out to practically every region in Spain when allocating the hosts cities.
 Only the citizens of Canary Islands and The Balearics, due to their location, were more than a couple of hours from a venue.
 The country’s two largest stadiums, the Santiago Bernabéu and the Camp Nou underwent massive refurbishments, turning already great stadiums into two of the biggest in the world.
 Smaller regional clubs also benefited with significant upgrades to their facilities, and whilst only one purpose-built stadium was built from scratch, some of the architectural creations and innovations were striking.

-A further £60m had been spent on organisation and infrastructure and it has to be said that, despite the concerns surrounding the possible terrorist threat presented by ETA, hooliganism and the added complication of a post-Falklands meeting of Argentina & England, Spain did an excellent job as hosts.
+A further £60m had been spent on organisation and infrastructure and it has to be said that, despite the concerns surrounding the possible terrorist threat presented by ETA, hooliganism and the added complication of a post-Falklands meeting of Argentina & one of the three UK nations, Spain did an excellent job as hosts.
 The same cannot be said of La Selección who struggled throughout the tournament, succumbing meekly in the second round.
 It has to be said that with a few memorable exceptions, the general standard of the matches was at best mediocre, but when España 82 did shine, it left us with some of the most iconic memories the World Cup has witnessed.
 These include the competition’s highest score, one of the most dramatic semi-finals ever, the tournament’s first ever penalty shoot-out and probably the World Cup’s greatest ever match.